The Foundation of a Strong Family (Exodus 20:1-3)

 Thousands of years ago, God gave us his Ten Commandments – his top-ten list of values that God wanted us to incorporate into our lives.
 The commandments are like no other.
 The Bible says that God actually spoke these words.
 When God gave these commands, Mount Sinai was surrounded with crowds of angels.
 And God revealed the values – the guidelines – under which he wants us to live our lives.
 These aren’t values that will come and go.
 These are values that will last for a long, long time.
 In fact, these values are the bedrock of western civilization.
 And over the next ten weeks, we’re going to look at them to see how they can make a difference in your family and in your life.

-Why did God give us the Ten Commandments??
+Why did God give us the Ten Commandments?
 They weren’t given in an environment of harshness.
 They were given in an environment of grace.
 He gave them not to hurt us but to help us.
 Not to hamper us but to release us.
 Not to punish us but to protect us.
 It’s human nature to resist rules.
 We don’t like people to tell us what to do and what not to do.
-But the values that God gave are values that tell us how to live our lives more abundantly by using the unchangeable perfection of God.
+God's values guide us to live more abundantly by embracing his unchangeable perfection.
 The Ten Commandments tell us God’s will for our lives.

 God has lined up the universe according to some universal laws.
 There are certain laws that the universe operates by, whether you like it or not.
 Take the law of gravity.
 If you ignore it, you only hurt yourself.
 If you jump out of a ten-story window, and decide you’re going to ignore the law of gravity, you won’t break that law.
 The law of gravity will break you.
 Likewise, there are spiritual laws.
 God says these are tracks by which you can run your life on.
 They’re values that will help you live more abundantly.